pratham-exe/digilinux/README.md

-# digilinux - Digital Wellbeing for Linux
+# digilinux - Digital Wellbeing for Hyprland Users

 A web based application that tracks and monitors the time spent on different applications running on a Linux system.
 This project is configured to run as a **systemd service**, making it seamless to manage and control.